Best Dating Sites

 How common are office romances and what are these romances costing employers?
 The answers to both question may come as a surprise.

-A pair of surveys recently conducted by NotAtWork.co.uk and IllicitEncounters.com intended to pull back the veil on the sort of office relationships we all suspect yet rarely find concrete evidence of.
+A pair of surveys conducted by NotAtWork.co.uk and IllicitEncounters.com intended to pull back the veil on the sort of office relationships we all suspect yet rarely find concrete evidence of.
 The two UK-based studies, one named “Are Office Romances a Good Idea” and the other “Impact of Office Romances on UK Businesses,” revealed just how common, and just how costly, these romances really are, uncovering the fact the majority of employees have engaged in a workplace romance at some point in their careers and estimating these affairs run employers tens of millions of pounds a year.

 “Fifty-four percent of them have